Getting a driving licence in the EU

 There are no EU rules on driver training, driving schools or driving instructors.
 So each EU country can choose how to design and structure driver training.

-However, there are minimum EU standards for the driving test and driving examiners.
+However, there are minimum EU standards for:

 * Information not yet provided by national authorities